Molybdenum ditelluride: Thermal and degradative processes

 MoTe2 gradually oxidises in air forming molybdenum dioxide (MoO2).
-At elevated temperatures MoTe2 oxidation produces Te2MoO7 and TeMo5O16.
+Intermediates may include tellurites Te2MoO7 and TeMo5O16.
 Other oxidation products include molybdenum trioxide, tellurium, and tellurium dioxide.

 Flakes of molybdenum ditelluride that contain many defects have lower luminescence, and absorb oxygen from the air, losing their luminescence.

-When heated to high temperatures, tellurium evaporates from molybdenum ditelluride, producing the tellurium deficient forms and then Mo2Te3.
-This change is disruptive to experiments as the properties change significantly with Te content as well as with temperature.
+When heated to high temperatures, tellurium evaporates from molybdenum ditelluride, producing the tellurium-deficient forms and then Mo2Te3.
 The vapour pressure of Te2 over hot MoTe2 is given by 108.398-11790/T. On further heating Mo2Te3 gives off Te2 vapour.
 The partial pressure of Te2 is given by 105.56-9879/T where T is in K and the pressure is in bars.
 Molybdenum metal is left behind.

+Epitaxial coating
-The surface on the flat part of the hexagonal crystal (0001) is covered in tellurium, and is relatively inert.
-It can have other similar layers added onto it.
-Tungsten disulfide and tungsten diselenide layers have been added to molybdenum ditelluride by van der Waals epitaxy (vdWE).

-Gold can be deposited on the cleavage surfaces of MoTe2.
+The surface on the flat part of the hexagonal crystal (0001) is covered in tellurium and is relatively inert.
+Layers of tungsten disulfide and tungsten diselenide can be grown on molybdenum ditelluride by van der Waals epitaxy (vdWE).
+Gold also can be deposited on the cleavage surfaces of MoTe2.
 On the α form gold tends to be isotropically deposited, but on the β form it makes elongated strips along the [010] crystal direction.
 Other substances that have been deposited on the crystal surface include indium selenide (InSe), cadmium sulfide (CdS), cadmium telluride (CdTe), tin disulfide (SnS2), tin diselenide (SnSe2), and tantalum diselenide (TaSe2).

-Some other monolayers are also predicted to be able to form on MoTe2 surfaces, including silicene.
-Silicene is claimed to become a zero-gap semiconductor on a bulk crystal, but have a metallic form on or between monolayers of MoTe2.
-Organic molecules can be incorporated as a layer on the van der Waals surface, including perylene tetracarboxylic acid anhydride.
+Exfoliation and intercalation

 The sheets in α-MoTe2 can be separated and dispersed in water with a sodium cholate surfactant and sonication.
 It forms an olive green suspension.
 MoTe2 is hydrophobic, but the surfactant coats the surface with its lipophilic tail.

-The sheets in α-MoTe2 are able to be penetrated by alkali metals such as lithium to form intercalation compounds.
-This property means that it could be used as an electrode in a lithium battery.
+The sheets in α-MoTe2 react with lithium to form intercalation compounds.
 Up to Li1.6MoTe2 can be formed.
 This material has a similar X-ray diffraction pattern to α-MoTe2.

-André Morette, the first to make tellurides of molybdenum, discovered that it would burn in a flame, colouring it blue, and making a white smoke of tellurium dioxide.
-Dilute nitric acid can dissolve it by oxidation.
-However hot or cold hydrochloric or sulfuric acid could not attack MoTe2.
-However concentrated sulfuric acid at 261 °C does completely dissolve MoTe2.
-Sodium hydroxide solution partially dissolves MoTe2.
+Perylene tetracarboxylic anhydride also intercalates.